Zak's Phase in Non-Symmetric One-Dimensional Crystals

-In order to better understand the evolution of the Berry phase $\theta_0$, we have analyzed two different families of potentials, as shown in figure \ref{fig:potentials}.
+We have analyzed two different families of potentials, as shown in figure \ref{fig:potentials}.
 In the upper panel we can see the two examples of the ``weak potential'', which is defined as \beq v(x)=v_0+v_1\cos \frac{2\pi x}{a}+v_2\cos\left( \frac{4\pi x}{a}-\Phi_2\right). \eeq This corresponds to a potential where only the Fourier terms $m=0,\pm 1$ and $\pm2$ are different from zero, and it is the weakest potential that can be made non-symmetric, since setting $v_2=0$ always results in a symmetric potential.
 The parameter $\Phi_2$ controls the asymmetry of the potential, as can be seen in the upper panel where $v_S$ corresponds to $\Phi_2=0$ and $v_A$ corresponds to $\Phi_2=\pi/3$.

 The lower panel of figure \ref{fig:potentials} shows the ``double delta potential'', which is defined as \beq v(x)=\xi_1\delta(x-d_1)+\xi_2\delta(x-d_2), \eeq with $\delta(x)$ being the Dirac delta function.
 The necessary condition for having a non-symmetric potential is that $\xi_1\neq\xi_2$, however this is not sufficient, since if for instance $d_1=0$ and $d_2=a/2$ we will have a symmetric crystal for all $\xi_1$ and $\xi_2$.